-Four-run 4th sinks Fulmer, Tigers in loss to Yanks
+Four-run 4th sinks Tigers in testy loss to Yanks

 The trade deadline came and went Monday — leaving the Tigers clubhouse without catcher Alex Avila and closer Justin Wilson, both traded to the Cubs — but otherwise intact.

-Which was of no concern to the fortified Yankees, who acquired right-hander Sonny Gray for their playoff drive and then summarily dismissed Tigers 7-3.
+Which was of no concern to the fortified New York Yankees, who acquired right-hander Sonny Gray for their playoff drive and then summarily dismissed Tigers, 7-3.

-A four-run fourth inning off Michael Fulmer was the killing blow.
-And it could have been readily avoided.
+The only drama was provided by some head-hunting by Yankees reliever Tommy Kahnle — which had the Tigers hot during the game, but much more forgiving afterward.

 BOX SCORE: Yankees 7, Tigers 3